lnchambers/mastermind/README.md

+#MASTERMIND

-A classic game of Mastermind built in a Ruby environment
+##A classic game of Mastermind built in a Ruby environment

 **<----------HOW TO PLAY---------->**